 Answers about Garnishments

-Are there other Federal benefits that are not automatically protected from a garnishment order?
-If so, what do I need to do?
+Are there other federal benefits that are not automatically protected from a garnishment order?

-- You transferred the money from the account that received the Federal benefits to another account.
+- You transferred the money from the account that received the federal benefits to another account.
+If so, the money in the second account would not be automatically protected.

 If any of these situations apply to you, your money still may be exempt from garnishment but you will have to tell the court or your creditor that you think money in your bank account is exempt.